ibm-cloud-architecture/refarch-integration-inventory-db2/README.md

 # Scripts
-The folder db-scripts includes shell scripts to
+The folder db-scripts includes shell scripts to create the INVDB and populate it